 Let’s explore how the Double-Double Pikake is formed — step by step, shell by shell — and why this style holds such a special place in Niʻihau’s traditional artistry.

-Rather than forming a single rounded line like the Single Pikake, this design expands outward — creating a double fullness that feels soft, dimensional, and almost floral, like the delicate blossoms of a coconut tree swaying in the island breeze.
+Unlike the Single Pikake, this style opens outward instead of staying in a single line.
+The result is fuller and more dimensional, with a floral presence that feels calm, warm, like the delicate blossoms of a coconut tree swaying in the island breeze.

 Understanding the Difference Between Single, double and Double-Double Pikake